UnUniFi/moderators/seasons/0x1/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## CryptaniC

+- Discord user name: `CryptaniC#0157`
+- UnUniFi address : `ununifi1pfkuyknmfhp4uhhd7tqr4yeqvs9qdttvfgfsfm`
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`

 ## Write your easy name here

 This is just an example.